HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/connect_to_server.md

-# Connect HT-M00 to a LoRa Server
+# Connect HT-M00 to LoRa Server
 [简体中文](https://heltec-automation.readthedocs.io/zh_CN/latest/gateway/ht-m00/connect_to_server.html)

 ## Summary

-This article aims to describe how to connect [HT-M00 Gateway](https://heltec.org/project/ht-m00/) to a LoRa server, such as [TTN](https://www.thethingsnetwork.org/), [ChirpStack](https://www.chirpstack.io/), which facilitates secondary development and rapid deployment of LoRa devices.
+This article aims to describe how to connect [HT-M00 Gateway](https://heltec.org/project/ht-m00/) to a LoRa server, such as [TTN](https://www.thethingsnetwork.org/), [ChirpStack](https://www.chirpstack.io/), [Heltec Cloud Server](http://cloud.heltec.org/), which facilitates secondary development and rapid deployment of LoRa devices.

 Before all operation, make sure the HT-M00 is runing well .
 If not, please refer to this [HT-M00 Quick Start](https://heltec-automation-docs.readthedocs.io/en/latest/gateway/ht-m00/qucik_start.html) document.